 Nonetheless, according to Wong, the universal constraints are sufficiently open-ended that there is more than one way to respect them.
 Hence, there can be more than one true morality.
 This is pluralistic relativism.
 For Wong, the different true moralities need not be, and typically are not, completely different from one another.
 In fact, they often share some values (such as individual rights and social utility), but assign them different priorities.

-Wong presents pluralistic relativism as the best explanation of what he calls “moral ambivalence,” the phenomenon of morally disagreeing with someone while recognizing that the person is still reasonable in making the conflicting judgment—to the point that one's confidence in being uniquely right is shaken.
-It might be wondered if moral ambivalence is sufficiently widespread to play a central role in determining whether or not moral relativism is correct.
-However, this should not detract attention from Wong's sustained and detailed argument that an empirically-based understanding of the nature and conditions of human life both limits and underdetermines what a true morality could be.
+Wong presents pluralistic relativism as the best explanation of what he calls “moral ambivalence,” the phenomenon of morally disagreeing with someone while recognizing that the person is still reasonable in making the conflicting judgment—to the point that one’s confidence in being uniquely right is shaken.
+The extent to which moral ambivalence is widespread is an empirical question (see section 3).
+In any case, Wong presents a sustained and detailed argument that an empirically-based understanding of the nature and conditions of human life both limits and underdetermines what a true morality could be.
+In many respects, his position is the most sophisticated form of relativism developed to date, and it has the resources to confront a number of the issues raised in the last section (for some critical responses to Wong and his replies, see Xiao and Huang 2014; for more recent discussion, see Li 2019, Vicente and Arrieta 2016, and Wong 2020).

 Foot came to this mixed view from the direction of objectivism (in the form of a virtue theory), and it might be contended by some objectivists that she has conceded too much.
 Since there are objective criteria, what appear as rationally irresolvable disagreements might be resolvable through greater understanding of human nature.
 Or the objective criteria might establish that in some limited cases it is an objective moral truth that conflicting moral practices are both morally permissible.
 In view of such considerations, objectivists might argue, it is not necessary to have recourse to the otherwise problematic notion of relative moral truth.